East Mississippi businesses, events impacted by COVID-19

 The MSU Riley Center has adjusted its performance schedule for two shows: Bruce Hornsby and the dramatic performance Lula Del Ray.
 Tickets for the original events will be honored.
 New show dates will be posted at msurileycenter.com when announced.
 MSU is suspending all university-sponsored events and gatherings, including events sponsored by any registered student organization, through March 23.

 Sip & Savor scheduled March 28 at the Mississippi Arts + Entertainment experience has been postponed.
-The MAX has also increased its cleaning schedule, is wiping down exhibits and placed hand sanitizer at entrances, exits and gallery locations.
+The MAX remains open with extra cleaning precautions in place.

+At the Temple Theater, multi-award-winning artist and songwriter Zach Williams’ headline tour “The Rescue Story Tour” has postponed its visit to Meridian until the fall.

+The concert, which will feature as special guest contemporary Christian music band We The Kingdom as well as Christian band CAIN, was scheduled to be held Sunday, March 29.

 The Threefoot Festival in Meridian has been postponed to a later date, possibly in the fall.